 FIXED

-The FIXED function is used in Excel to format a number as text with a fixed number of decimal places.
-It is handy when you want to display numbers in a specific format, such as currency amounts or percentages.
+The FIXED function formats a number as text with a specified number of decimal places.
+It is useful for displaying numbers in a consistent format, such as currency or percentages.

 Syntax 🔗